Leather128/Funkin-Optimized/README.md

 # Funkin-Optimized

-Optimized version of the original Funkin repository
+More optimized version of the week 7 version of Friday Night Funkin'.